The boletes are among the most common, widespread groups of wild mushrooms, including some of the best-tasting.

 Boletes often appear the day after the rain, and by the following day (even if you refrigerate them!), they may be crawling with maggots.

-The poisonous boletes, such as Frost's bolete, all have a red pore surface under the cap, and the flesh turns blue instantly when you bruise or tear it quite spectacular.
-Some boletes, such as the two-color bolete, turn blue slowly when you bruise or tear them, but the undersides aren't red, and they're nonpoisonous.
+The poisonous boletes turn blue instantly when you bruise the flesh.
+Many of these have red pore surfaces, although some of these, such as Frost's bolete, have turned out to be non-poisonous.
+Some boletes, such as the edible two-color bolete, turn blue slowly when you bruise or tear them.
+The undersides aren't red, and they're nonpoisonous.

 Even some edible species (in the genus Suillus) have a slimy layer on the cap surface that gives some people diarrhea if they don't peel and discard this layer.